If you want to buy a drone for recreational use, make sure you know all the rules and regulations first.

 - You will soon need to register recreational drones in the UK

-- You no longer need to register recreational drones in the US
+- You will soon need to register recreational drones in the US

 - You might need permission to fly in some areas across the US and UK

-- UK amateur pilots might even need a commercial license in some areas
+- UK amateur pilots might even need a commercial licence in some areas

 UK: Permits and registration